Bondage positions and methods: Technique

 Breast bondage can be applied over clothing or directly to the skin, and can be worn under clothing or in full view.
 1/4 in rope, ribbon, or leather straps can be used.

 The basic breast bondage technique, sometimes known as circling, involves tying ropes around the base of the breasts, causing them to bulge outwards.
-Usually, the same rope is used for both breasts so that the rope harness is automatically held together at the front.
+Usually, a single length of rope is used to tie both breasts so that the rope harness is automatically held together at the front.
 The rope may then also be fixed behind the back, to make a sort of bra.
 The technique is most suitable for breasts that are C cup or larger.

 Another technique is to put a rope around the torso just above the breasts, and another one just below them, then push the ropes together to squeeze the breasts from the top and bottom.
 This can be done instead of, or as well as, the other method.
 A rope can also be passed over the shoulders and between the breasts, drawing the rope above and below the breasts together, then pass back over the shoulders to the knots at the back.
 The primary rope can be used to place cinches between the arms and the body.

+Breast bondage may reduce or prevent venous return, so that the blood in the breasts cannot escape from the breast tissue.
+As a result the breasts may swell and turn pink or red after a few minutes.